 Her concert schedule for next season includes solo debut appearances at the Megaron Concert Hall of Thessaloniki with the Thessaloniki State Orchestra and at the Konzerthaus Vienna with the Vienna Academic Orchestra.

 She is prize winner of national and international competitions as „Prima La Musica“, Austria, International Cello Competition in Liezen/ Styria , Janigro International Competition for young cellists, Croatia, Lions Austria Music Competition, Brahms International Cello Competition.

 She was a scholarship student at the Karajan Stiftung in Vienna and at the Accademia Chigiana in Siena, Italy.

 In 2011 she won a prize grant from the Rahn Kulturfonds in Zurich, which placed a master cello at her disposal.

-Cristina Basili was born into a Greek family of musicians in 1993 in Vienna.
-She started her cello studies at the age of six with Prof. Vladimir Malinovsky.
+Born into a Greek family of musicians in Vienna, Cristina started her cello studies at the age of six with Prof. Vladimir Malinovsky.
 Since 2005, she has also worked intensively with Prof. David Grigorian in Munich.

 At the age of fifteen she met the renowned cellist Antonio Meneses and was asked to join his classes at the University of Arts in Berne where she graduated her studies under a scholarship of the Onassis Foundation Greece with a Master Performance Diploma in 2015.
-Cristina is currently studying at the Thornton School of Music at the University of Southern California, Los Angeles with Ralph Kirshbaum.
+She also holds a graduate diploma from the Thornton School of Music at the University of Southern California, Los Angeles , where she studied with Ralph Kirshbaum.